deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Nofl finished his tidying and turned around.
 “So, am I the Directorate’s go-to Human expert now?”

 Trafn gave him a look of exceptionally faint irritation.
 “You… have been among them for some time now,” he said.
-“You know their ways, even if you do choose to mimic some of their affections for reasons known only to yourself.”
+“You know their ways, even if you do choose to mimic some of their affectations for reasons known only to yourself.”

 “It’s a disarming tactic,” Nofl explained.
 “They think they know how to interpret a good College member who conforms to the vocabulary and behaviour guidelines.
 They don’t know how to interpret me.”